FedeDP/libmodule/README.md

 ## Is there any documentation?

 Yes, it is availabe at [readthedocs](http://libmodule.readthedocs.io/en/latest/).
-You have some simple examples too, check [Samples](https://github.com/FedeDP/libmodule/tree/master/Samples) folder.
+There are some simple examples too, see [Samples](https://github.com/FedeDP/libmodule/tree/master/Samples) folder.
-To see a real project using libmodule, check [Clightd](https://github.com/FedeDP/Clightd).
+To see a real project using libmodule, see [Clight](https://github.com/FedeDP/Clight) and [Clightd](https://github.com/FedeDP/Clightd).

 ## CI